FavourtheDeveloper/FavourtheDeveloper/README.md

 <br>
  I am also a Team player driven by the innate desire to learn new technologies and solve problem with the right tools and language.
 <br>
 Finally, I'm a freelancer.
-If you have a need for a web application or website, contact me by email: <a href="favourthedeveloper@gmail.com">favourthedeveloper@gmail.com</a> or through any of the contact buttons below my profile <br><br>
+If you have a need for a web application or website, contact me through my email: <a href="favourthedeveloper@gmail.com">favourthedeveloper@gmail.com</a> or through any of the contact buttons below my profile <br><br>

 [![Top Langs](https://github-readme-stats-sigma-five.vercel.app/api/top-langs/?username=FavourtheDeveloper&layout=compact)]()